Harry, Meghan to delve into tough royal split with Oprah - WTMJ

 “I’m just really relieved and happy to be sitting here talking to you with my wife by my side, because I can’t begin to imagine what it must have been like for her going through this process by herself all those years ago,” Harry said, adding, “because it’s been unbelievably tough for the two of us.”

 In Britain, the interview is seen as poorly timed.
-It will air while Harry’s grandfather Prince Philip remains hospitalized after undergoing a heart procedure.
+It will air while Harry’s 99-year-old grandfather Prince Philip remains hospitalized in London after undergoing a heart procedure.

 Meghan is shown in a clip released Friday contrasting the conversation the two women were able to have now versus in 2018 ahead of her wedding.
 Meghan described not being able to talk to Winfrey, who was seeking an interview, without royal minders present.